Reggaeton and the Erasure of Afro-Latine Voices

 And even though Ivy Queen is often hailed as the "Queen of Reggaeton," she's just one component of a broader, vibrant landscape of numerous Afro-Latina pioneers.
 Women like Lisa M, La Sista, La Atrevida, and Glory have all significantly contributed to shaping the genre we enjoy today, yet their stories are often overlooked.

+As reggaeton moved into the international limelight, it began to align itself more closely with a lighter-skinned image, frequently sidelining Afro-Latino artists.
 This erasure isn't just about recognition; it's about the appropriation and whitewashing of a genre.
 As reggaeton evolved and gained commercial success, it often shed its black roots in favor of a more marketable image.
 This shift has repercussions beyond just music—it's part of a broader pattern of anti-Blackness in the Latin music industry and the world at large.

 Even as the genre becomes more inclusive, with more and more women gaining recognition, Afro-Latina artists still struggle for the same visibility.
-This issue is not limited to reggaeton; it's a reflection of broader patterns of colorism, racism, and sexism prevalent within the music industry and society at large
+This issue is not limited to reggaeton; it's a reflection of broader patterns of colorism, racism, and sexism prevalent within the music industry and society at large.

 Time and time again, we have witnessed a pattern where white-presenting artists catapult to fame seemingly overnight, engaging in the same pursuits that their darker-skinned peers have been dedicated to for years.
+The latest example of that is Young Miko’s rise to fame, an openly queer white Puerto Rican rapper who has achieved more in 3 years than most Afro-Latina artists in the space.
+While Latino artists who manage to find success are a big win for Latino representation in the music industry, the obstacles Afro-Latino artists face are still an issue.

 The sexual objectification of women in reggaeton further aggravates this erasure.
 Music videos often depict women, particularly Afro-Latina women, as sexual objects rather than as artists or contributors to the genre.
 A glaring example of this is J Balvin's downright racist and sexist "Perra" video.
 This narrative reduces Afro-Latina women to highly sexualized, one-dimensional figures, overshadowing their talent and contributions.

 Reggaeton's popularity continues to soar on the global stage, showing just how much the world loves Latin urban music.
 Still, we're not telling the full story.
-We're overlooking the roots of the genre and the Afro-Latine artists who helped bring it to life.
+We're overlooking the roots of the genre and the Afro-Latino artists who helped bring it to life.
 Isn't it time we spotlight the rich blend of influences that created reggaeton, from its start in Afro-Caribbean rhythms to its rise across Latin America?
 Let’s give credit where it's due to those who have added their unique experiences and personalities to its vibrant history.

 Keep ReadingShow less